SMIME.p7s File – What Is It & How to Open It?

 Once the users buy and install an email signing certificate file on their system, they send the digitally signed emails with the digital signature that comes with smime.p7s file format.

-If an email client like Outlook installs an email signing certificate and signs an outgoing message, the system will automatically send the smime.p7s file with the outgoing message.
+If an email client like Outlook installs an email signing certificate and signs an outgoing message, the system automatically sends the smime.p7s file with the outgoing message.

 For example, in Outlook, a user can find an email signed with a trusted certificate by clicking on the red ribbon.
 It will look something like this:

-When you click on the red ribbon or any other icon, which is an indication of a verified sender, you can see the sender’s validated information with who issued the Email signing certificate.
+When you click on the red ribbon or any other icon indicating a verified sender, you can see the sender’s validated information about who issued the email signing certificate.

 It will look something like this:

-However, people start questioning it when signed messages arrive in other mail hosts, which is the SMIME.p7s file comes as an attachment.
+However, people start questioning it when signed messages arrive in other mail hosts, the SMIME.p7s file comes as an attachment.
 It looks like this:

 We’ve shown the message in the Gmail browser interface here.
 It is regarded as an attachment because it does not support.p7s.